Invasion of Asian Tiger Shrimp along the U.S. Southeastern Coast and Gulf of Mexico

-We are investigating the cause of the recent tenfold increase in invasive Asian tiger shrimp sightings along the southeastern US coast and Gulf of Mexico and determining potential impacts.
+We are investigating the cause and potential impacts of the recent tenfold increase in invasive Asian tiger shrimp sightings along the southeastern US coast and Gulf of Mexico.
 Our research is the first study comparing the DNA of specimens collected from the Gulf area with that of Atlantic coast specimens to determine origin and other possible differences.
-It is providing managers and fisherman the first-available biological and ecological assessments related to the Asian tiger shrim
+It is providing managers and fisherman the first-available biological and ecological assessments related to the Asian tiger shrimp.

 Why We Care

-Invasive tiger shrimp grow faster and larger than native shrimp, reaching more than 13 inches and 0.25 lb.
+Invasive tiger shrimp grow faster and larger than native shrimp, with individuals reaching more than 13 inches long and weighing up to a 1/4 pound.
 Females lay from 50,000 to 1,000,000 eggs in the coastal ocean, numbers comparable to native shrimp.
 Tiger shrimp eggs hatch within 24 hours, and the larva migrate into estuaries, where they mature into juveniles and small adults before they return to the ocean to spawn.

 Tiger shrimp are being captured—largely in shrimp trawls—in estuaries and the coastal ocean from North Carolina to Texas.
 Most are collected in the late summer.
 Their preferred depth ranges from 0 to 110 meters, primarily in sandy or muddy bottoms.
 We do not think Asian tiger shrimp are established in United States waters.

 Our study area extends from North Carolina to the Caribbean and Gulf of Mexico.
-We’re assessing the status of the Asian tiger shrimp invasion and its potential impacts, including:
+We are assessing the status of the Asian tiger shrimp invasion and its potential impacts, including:

 Biology and ecology